my-zhang/mpcs51300-compiler/assignment05/README.md

 ### Question 1

-Propose a simple data structure to allow the compiler to represent and handle internally an assembly code
+Propose a simple data structure to allow the compiler to represent and handle internally an assembly code.

+Tree.
+We can negerate assembly code through traversing the parse tree.
+In detail, doing a post-order traversal on the parse tree.
+When visiting leaf node, print its value(number or variable).
+On the other hand, print the operation when visiting internal node that represents a arthematical operation.

 ### Question 2